adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "When will they come?" asked Roquat, half fearfully.
 "When the tunnel is completed," said the General.

 "I’m almost sorry we did not undertake the conquest alone," said the King.
-"All of these allies are dangerous peo- ple, and they may demand more than you promised them."
+"All of these allies are dangerous people, and they may demand more than you promised them."

 "We cannot do it," said the General.
 "Why not, Guph?"

 "You know very well.
 The Oz people defeated you."

 "That was because they rolled eggs at us," replied the King, with a shudder.
 "My Nomes hate eggs.
-They are poi- son to all who live underground.
+They are poison to all who live underground.
 Our former defeat was due to the fact that the girl Dorothy had a Yellow Hen with her.
 I do not know what ever became of that hen, but I believe there are no hens in the Land of Oz."

 "On the contrary," said Guph, "there are now hundreds of chickens in Oz, and they lay heaps of those dangerous eggs.
 A goshawk told me so."

 "That is a very bad report," said the King, nervously.
 "Very bad, indeed."

 "I’m afraid of eggs myself," replied Guph.
 "My plan is to send the Whimsies through the tunnel first, and then the Growleywogs and the Phanfasms.
 By the time we Nomes get there the eggs will all be destroyed."

-"Perhaps you are right," returned the King, with a dismal
+"Perhaps you are right," returned the King, with a dismal sigh.

-sigh.

-How the Wizard Practiced Sorcery
+## How the Wizard Practiced Sorcery

 "Where next?" asked the Wizard.

 "To see the Rigmaroles next, and then visit the Tin

 Woodman," replied Dorothy.